AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 </div>

 ## Literature Review and Previous Work
+Past researchers have studied sedimentation and floc blankets.
+Their research provides valuable information for the Spring 2018.
 Culp et al. (1968) used tubes to figure out the optimal slope of the tube settlers.
 Under laboratory conditions, a 60 degree angle with respect to the horizontal provided continuous sludge removal while showing effective sedimentation performance.
 This information was used by the Fall 2017 team when designing the tube settler currently being used by the Spring 2018 team.

 <div class="alert alert-block alert-danger">
 Is there a better transition into this section than the current first sentence?
 </div>

-Hurst (2010) stated that the presence of the floc blanket would enhance the removal of turbidity causing particles.
+Hurst (2010) stated that the presence of the floc blanket would enhance the removal of particles.
 These experiments found that upflow velocities of 1.0 to 1.3 m/s produced the best performance.
-Past teams have tried to  implement his findings at higher upflow velocities, but have been unable to develop stable floc blankets.
+Past high rate teams have been successful in establishing floc blankets at higher upflow velocities than Hurst’s optimal range, but unable to create stable floc blankets.

 <div class="alert alert-block alert-danger">
 Are all particles "turbidity causing particles"?
 Watch out for redundant phrases